ppone/docs/dev/subscription-billing.md

 ### Subscribe the customer to a plan

 In this example we are going to bill for charges that happen during our customer's billing cycle, in addition to the base subscription price.
-The plan we are using was created through the dashboard in **Settings** > **Plans** with the ID `starter`.
+The plan we are using was created through the dashboard in **Settings** &rarr; **Plans** with the ID `starter`.
 For example, the plan could be $30/month.

 ```bash
 curl "https://api.invoiced.com/subscriptions" \